Brewery Branding: Growing your Business with Merchandise and Swag

 As you’re developing your brand, you should be creating a positioning strategy.
 How are you going to set your brand apart from the other local breweries, and then apart from the hundreds more lining the grocery store shelves?
 Anchor in your core values, attract your target audience, don’t disregard your competitors and most importantly, know how you are unique.
 This is where your positioning statement should stem from.

 For example, Dogfish Head Brewery states, they offer “off-centered ales for off-centered people.”
 They have identified their target audience, told them how they’re distinct and then, they relay that message on their packaging as well.
-All of their different beer brands have logos that are slightly off-centered.
+All of their different beer logos that are slightly off-centered.
 They do a great job of bringing together their brand, brand identity, and positioning strategy for a clear and concise message.

 Get Some Swag